Some say…it’s the single greatest musical instrument ever invented.

 2. Fender

-And that’s probably because, compared to their electric instruments, their acoustic guitars are certainly nothing worth bragging about, since virtually all their popular models are pretty cheap.
+And that’s probably because, compared to their electric instruments, their acoustic guitars are certainly nothing worth bragging about.

 The BIG upside of the Fender models is that their name is NOT cheap, which is perfect if you want a guitar that seems high-end despite its low price.